UseAllFive/next-prismic-base/README.md

 # YOUR_PROJECTS_NAME_HERE

+## What you need to know

 It's highly suggested that you read through the Next and Prismic documentation below before starting

 - [Next.js](https://nextjs.org/)
 - [Prismic](https://prismic.io/)

+UA5 has also put together a [playlist of videos](https://www.youtube.com/playlist?list=PLR2sMJTX0y3FemVvbjp-rGlTALEth-Si9) that provide a bird's eye view our toolset.

 ## Already connected to Prismic?